 - Providing timely, relevant, accessible and inspiring activities that bridge the gap between emerging medical advances and clinical practice

-- Supporting our vision for every patient receiving safe, evidence-based, compassionate care; every time, every touch
+- Supporting our vision that every person receives safe, compassionate care; every time, every touch

 Our CME program includes the following:

-- Category 1 series activities (Tumor Board, Geriatrics Journal Club, etc.)
+- Category 1 Regularly Scheduled Series activities (Tumor Board, DermPath, etc.)

 - AAFP Prescribed Credit activities